julianjca/juliancanderson.com/content/blog/how-to-take-smart-notes/index.md

 ---

 This book teaches me a lot about note taking in general and what I did wrong in the past.
 I realize that note-taking is a very important process in learning an writing.
 It is not an easy process to do and it needs deliberate practice.
-Make it a habit and I belive that it will change your life.
+Make it as a habit and I believe that it will change your life.

+Thanks to [@josephinethlia](https://twitter.com/josephinethlia) for reading the draft.

 This is the first book summary that I write.
+The next summary will be a book by Nassim Nicholas Taleb.
 If you have any feedback feel free to reach me on [twitter](https://twitter.com/juliancanderson).